NCMyTu/n-clone/tests/sqlite_benchmark_results.md

 | 19,995 | 20,005 | 806.72 | 813.55 | 856.24  | 865.09  |
 | 39,990 | 40,000 | 858.97 | 823.44 | 1001.40 | 1004.65 |

 Nearly **0.5** seconds to fetch a random first 10 pages and **1** second to fetch a random last 10 pages.
-My short-attention-span short-attented brain can't wait this long.
+My short-attention-span brain can't wait this long.
 Unacceptable!!!

 * Rewrite the SQL to only fetch `page.filename` after getting `doujinishi.id`:
 ```sql